mayowasamson57-max/Data-analysis-and-visualization-AI-Now-Project-_Incubator-Hub/README.md

 Analyze the underperformance in Music, Movies and Audio Books and Audio to identify potential market gaps or opportunities for product innovation.
 Consider bundling or cross-selling strategies between high and low performers to boost overall sales.

-### Insights on Sales Distribution by Product Category and Promotion

-#### Key Trends
-The 'No Discount' promotion leads in total sales across all product categories, indicating a strong customer preference for non-discounted items.
-The 'Computers' category significantly outperforms other categories in sales, suggesting a high demand and potential market saturation.
-The 'Adventist Promotion' and 'Winners Promotion' show notable sales in 'Cameras and camcorders' and 'TV and Video', hinting at effective targeting or seasonal demand.

 ### Key trends by channel, product, category, and zone across quarters
 Summary Insight: - The 'Store' channel leads in sales with 32,189,608.4 currency units, followed by the top-selling product, the 'Kekule Projector 1080p X980 Black', with sales of 452,115.0 currency units.
 The South East zone shows the highest sales at 15,655,458.1 currency units.